 Time of Year for a Tromso Boat Tour along the Norwegian Fjords

-This is an excursion you can enjoy all year, whether you visit Tromso during winter or summer.
+These are generally excursions you can enjoy all year, whether you visit Tromso during winter or summer.
+Some things that are seasonal, however, are whale watching and seeing the Northern Lights.

 We took a tour with the company, Polar Adventures.
-They have three options for boat excursions from Tromsø:
+Here are two great options for boat excursions from Tromsø:

-The Polar Fjord Cruise is available all year.
+The Bird and Arctic Wildlife Sightseeing Fjord Cruise is available all year.
 It lasts about 5 hours.

-The Polar Whale Safari is dependent upon whale migration.
-Thus, it’s a Tromso boat tour option for visitors from the start of November through January.
+The Whale and Seabird Safari is dependent upon whale migration.
+Thus, it's a Tromso boat tour option for visitors from the start of November through January.
 This tour is 6 to 7 hours depending on the conditions of the water.

 Animals You May (or May Not) See